-OEE vs. OPE (TEEP) – Which Should Manufacturers Calculate?
+OEE vs. OPE vs. TEEP – Which Should Manufacturers Calculate?

-- Below, I’ll get into the difference between OEE vs. OPE (which is also known as TEEP) and highlight the advantages of tracking both.
+- Below, I’ll get into the difference between OEE vs. OPE and OEE vs. TEEP and highlight the advantages of tracking both.

 - In my synopsis, I’ll also add in a different metric/measurement that is actually proving to be preferred by top manufacturing executives and business leaders.